mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

     print("x is false.")
 ```

-Understanding the type of deta is being input and how that maps to standard Python components is important.
+Understanding the type of date is being input and how that maps to standard Python components is important.
 If the datatype is not what is needed in the Python script by default, then use the `Type hint` option on the component.
 This assures the correct datatype on input.

 #### Output variables